Places

 What does it mean if I dream about an ancient temple repeatedly?

-Repeated dreams about an ancient temple may indicate an ongoing exploration of your spiritual beliefs or a need to address unresolved issues from your past.
+Recurring dreams of an ancient temple may indicate an ongoing exploration of spiritual beliefs or unresolved personal themes seeking attention.

 Dreams often appear during change